digital-botanical-gardens-initiative/jbuf-trees/docs/mapp_project_00067/mapp_batch_00174/CONTRIB.md

 target:
-  sample_metadata_header: "source_taxon" # This variable will be used throughout the whole script as you can see
+  sample_metadata_header: "ATTRIBUTE_otl_organism_otol_species" # This variable will be used throughout the whole script as you can see
    ## XXX_simplified  for combined horizontally